zzGHzz/myvetools-demo/readme.md

 * It allows you to relatively easily load a particular version of the solidity compiler;
 * It allows you to compile a solidity source file directly in code;
-* It wraps [`Connex`](https://github.com/vechain/connex) to provide simplified methods for interacting with a Thor node.
+* It wraps [`Connex`](https://github.com/vechain/connex) to provide methods that simplify the interaction with a Thor node.

 ## Installation